xDarksome/zspotify/README.md

   RAW_AUDIO_AS_IS     Set this to True to only stream the audio to a file and do no re-encoding or post processing

   FORCE_PREMIUM       Set this to True if ZSpotify isn't automatically detecting that you are using a premium account

+  LIMIT_ELEMENTS      Set limit of elements brought in the list, by default 50 elements in each category

 ```